 Step out of modern life and onto a cruise around the Lesser Sunda Islands.
 You'll spend two weeks lounging on deserted beaches, visiting wooden stilt-house villages, hiking volcanoes, and more.
 The best part?
 You'll be traveling from Lombok to Flores via Sumbawa and the Komodo Archipelago in style, aboard a traditional Indonesian boat.

-Add some activity to your holiday with this itinerary through the islands of Bali and Nusa Penida.
-You'll start on Bali with walks through rice paddies and temples, a cycling tour, hikes down into a volcanic caldera and up to a mountaintop, whitewater rafting, and more.
-The catch a boat out to Nusa Penida for three days of island exploring and snorkeling before you return to Bali to depart.
+Hike, swim, cycle, and snorkel around two of Indonesia's islands, Bali and Nusa Penida, on this active 10-day itinerary!
+You'll start on Bali with walks through rice paddies and temples, a bicycle tour, hikes into a volcanic caldera, a sunrise trek to a mountaintop, and a thrilling whitewater rafting trip down the Telaga Waja River.
+Then catch a boat out to Nusa Penida for three days of snorkeling and relaxing on the beach.